 The Registered Apprenticeship (RAs) system is America's most successful federally authorized workforce development program.
-According to the Department of Labor, 93 percent of people who complete RAs are employed upon completion, earning an average starting wage of above \$77,000 annually.
+According to the Department of Labor, 94 percent of people who complete RAs are employed upon completion, earning an average starting wage of above \$70,000 annually.
+Yet, according to the most recent data, only 0.3 percent of the overall workforce in America have completed an apprenticeship.